Frequently Asked Questions

 You do not have to profess to be a Christian to enter Reset.
 However, knowing that Reset believes that a relationship with Jesus Christ is the only way to achieve radical & lasting change and will base much of its mandatory offerings around that belief, you will want to at least be open to Jesus.

-Reset is supported by generous businesses, churches, foundations and individual who believe our mission is making an impact.
+Reset is supported by generous businesses, churches, foundations and individuals who believe our mission is making an impact.
 In addition we operate the Clothing Connection, a social enterprise that collects, sorts and sells gently used clothing to support our work.
 Funds to fuel the residents of Reset and the ministry itself come from rents, entrepreneurial ventures, an annual banquet, Kroger Community Rewards, and the generous support of individuals who believe that restored lives are worth investing in.